gohugoio/hugo/content/en/variables/shortcodes.md

 .Inner
 : represents the content between the opening and closing shortcode tags when a [closing shortcode][markdownshortcode] is used

+.Scratch
+: returns a writable [`Scratch`][scratch] to store and manipulate data which will be attached to the shortcode context.
+This scratch is reset on server rebuilds.

+.InnerDeindent {{< new-in "0.100.0" >}}
+: Gets the `.Inner` with any indentation removed.
+This is what's used in the built-in `{{</* highlight */>}}` shortcode.

 [getfunction]: /functions/get/
 [markdownshortcode]: /content-management/shortcodes/#shortcodes-with-markdown
 [shortcodes]: /templates/shortcode-templates/

-.InnerDeindent {{< new-in "0.100.0" >}}
-: Gets the `.Inner` with any indentation removed.
-This is what's used in the built-in `{{</* highlight */>}}` shortcode.
+[scratch]: /functions/scratch